oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ```

 The users are
-- User: trinity@whiterabbit.fake, password: Zion
+- User: _trinity@whiterabbit.fake_, password: _Zion_
-- User: bob@tables.fake, password: correct horse battery staple
+- User: _bob@tables.fake_, password: _correct horse battery staple_

 ### Adding an organziation to the application

 In a later step, you will enhance the application with a new API service to get all the todo items.
 The new API retrieves all the todo items belonging to an organization.

 In this step, you will set up an organization in the application database.

+To launch the database viewer:

-To view the database, run the following command from the application folder:
+1. In a new terminal tab or window, run the following command from the application folder:

 ```
 npx prisma studio